UPS Packaging Charges with WooCommerce UPS Shipping Plugin

 The customers get the final shipping charges from UPS API.
 The customers can see these charges on either cart or checkout page.

-Now since you have understood the essence of the shipping charges calculation, here is a live scenario where a smart decision on the store owner’s part allowed his customers to save a lot of money over shipping.
+Now that you have understood the essence of the shipping charges calculation, here is a live scenario where a smart decision on the store owner’s part allowed his customers to save a lot of money over shipping.

 A Live scenario using WooCommerce UPS Shipping plugin…